vospader13/DOM-II/README.md

 Using the 10 unique events, find ways to update the DOM in creative ways.
 For example you could change colors, animate objects, remove objects, etc.

-* [ ] Nest two similar events somewhere in the site and prevent the event propagation properly
+* [x] Nest two similar events somewhere in the site and prevent the event propagation properly
-* [x] Stop the navigation items from refreshing the page by using `preventDefault()` Used with dblclick
+* [x] Stop the navigation items from refreshing the page by using `preventDefault()` "Used with dblclick"

 ## Stretch Task: